Naujan-et-Postiac: Major risks

 The territory of the commune of Naujan-et-Postiac is vulnerable to various natural hazards: meteorological (storm, thunderstorm, snow, extreme cold, heatwave or drought), floods, ground movements and earthquakes (very low seismicity).
 It is also exposed to a technological risk, the rupture of a dam.
-A site published by the BRGM allows you to simply and quickly assess the risks of a property located either by its address or by the number of its plot.
+A site published by the BRGM allows the assessment of risks to properties located in the region.

 Natural risks

 The commune has been declared a natural disaster site due to damage caused by floods and mudslides in 1982, 1983, 1999, and 2009.

 Ground movements likely to occur in the commune include subsidence and collapses related to underground cavities (excluding mines).
-Furthermore, to better understand the risk of land subsidence, the national inventory of underground cavities allows for the location of those located in the commune.
+To better understand the risk of land subsidence, the national inventory of underground cavities allows for the location of those located in the commune.

 Map of the shrinkage-swelling hazard zones of clay soils in Naujan-et-Postiac.

 The shrinkage-swelling of clay soils can cause significant damage to buildings in the event of alternating periods of drought and rain.
 The entire commune is at medium or high risk (67.4% at the departmental level and 48.5% at the national level).
 Of the 285 buildings counted in the commune in 2019, 285 are at medium or high risk, i.e., 100%, compared to 84% at the departmental level and 54% at the national level.
 A map of the national territory's exposure to the shrinkage-swelling of clay soils is available on the BRGM website.

-Furthermore, to better understand the risk of land subsidence, the national inventory of underground cavities allows us to locate those located in the commune.

 Regarding land movements, the commune was declared to be in a state of natural disaster due to damage caused by drought in 2005 and 2015 and by land movements in 1999.

 Technological risks

-The municipality is also located downstream from the Bort-les-Orgues dam, a class A structure on the Dordogne subject to PPI, with a reservoir of 477 million cubic meters.
+The municipality is also located downstream from the Bort-les-Orgues Dam, a class A structure on the Dordogne subject to PPI, with a reservoir of 477 million cubic meters.
 As such, it is likely to be affected by the flood wave following the rupture of this structure.